Revised November 2019

 ARTICLE III - Membership and Dues

-Membership in this organization shall consist of faculty and staff who have officially retired from UTHSC-H.
+1. Membership in this organization shall consist of faculty and staff who have officially retired from UTHealth.

-- Dues shall be for a calendar year beginning January 1.
+2. Dues shall be for a calendar year beginning January 1.
 Annual dues are payable on or before the first day of January of each year.
+Any person who has not paid the annual dues by May 31, will be removed from the Membership Roster.

-- The Executive Committee will review the dues annually and determine any change in membership dues.
+4. The Executive Committee of the organization will review the dues annually and determine any change in membership dues.

 ARTICLE IV - Officers and Elections

-- Officers shall be elected for a two-year term and also may be re-elected for an additional consecutive 2-year term.
+C. Officers shall be elected for a two-year term and may also be re-elected for an additional consecutive two-year term.
 Their terms of office shall begin on January 1 following their election.

 ARTICLE V - Duties of Officers